Scottish Place Names

 - Magill Heights - Magill is a variant of the Scottish family name MacGill, first recorded in Galloway.
 According to the House of Names Heraldic website, the name was apparently used by the Strathclyde Britons to identify people from Galloway.

 - McAdams - MacAdam is a sept of Clan MacGregor.
-Perhaps the most famous member of this Scottish family was John McAdam, who invented the process of sealing road surfaces ('tar macadam').
+Perhaps the most famous member of this Scottish family was John McAdam, who invented the process of sealing road surfaces ('tar macadam', shortened to 'Tarmac').

 - McAlisters Crossroads - MacAlister is a Scottish family name meaning 'son of Alexander'.
 The Alexander in question was Alasdair, great-grandfather of the first Lord of the Isles.